Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 tkinter_alternatives.py is a fix for Aegisub VapourSynth Default Video Script if your Python installation does not come with Tkinter.

 [Download](vapoursynth/tkinter_alternatives.py) the file and put it in `automation/vapoursynth` in your Aegisub install location.
-You will also find a `aegisub_vs.py` file in the folder.
-[Download](https://github.com/arch1t3cht/Aegisub/blob/vapoursynth/automation/vapoursynth/aegisub_vs.py) the updated script from arch1t3cht/Aegisub and replace the existing `aegisub_vs.py` file.

 Open Aegisub, open „View > Options“ and select „VapourSynth“.
 In „Default Video Script“, find the import aegisub_vs line:
 ```python